tezos-checker/checker/docs/spec/functional_spec.rst

 Set the delegate for a burrow
 -----------------------------

 Set the delegate of a burrow.
-Fail if if the sender is not the burrow owner.
+Fails if if the sender is not the burrow owner.

 ``set_burrow_delegate: (pair nat (option key_hash))``